 How to prepare for your registration with Yorkshire Education

-Once you have decided that you want to work as a supply teacher, cover supervisor, teaching assistant or nursery practitioner, the next step is to arrange a registration appointment with Yorkshire Education which starts the process of getting you cleared for working in schools or nurseries.
-It could take from a couple of days to a month for the various checks to be completed so it’s a good idea to register ahead of the time you want to start.
+The registration appointment with Yorkshire Education is the process of getting you cleared for working in schools.
+It could take a couple of weeks to a month for the various checks to be completed so it’s a good idea to register ahead of the time you want to start work.

 The process of chasing references, arranging a DBS and completing a safeguarding certificate are common items that slow down the clearance process which is why we want to provide the following advice to help speed this up so you can be cleared and ready to receive work as soon as possible.

-References We ask all our candidates to provide professional referees for the last two years of employment and suggest that you ask your referees ahead of the registration as it can prompt them to send it through quicker when its requested by Yorkshire Education.
+We ask all our candidates to provide professional referees for the last two years of employment and suggest that you ask your referees ahead of the registration as it can prompt them to send it through quicker when it’s requested by us.

-Disclosure and Barring Service (DBS) Certificate A DBS check is a record of a person's criminal convictions and cautions – carried out by the Disclosure and Barring Service.
-Anyone who works with children is required to have one and it allows employers to make safer recruitment decisions.
+A Disclosure and Barring Service (DBS) check is a record of a person's criminal convictions and cautions – carried out by the Disclosure and Barring Service.
+Anyone who works with children is usually required to have one and it allows employers to make safer recruitment decisions.

-It is only when you have successfully registered with the update service that your DBS check is usable with Yorkshire Education.
-The DBS update service lets you keep your DBS certificates up to date online and allows employers to check a certificate status at any time.
+It is only when you have successfully registered with the update service that your DBS check is portable.
+The DBS Update Service lets you keep your DBS certificates up to date online and allows employers to check a certificate status at any time.

-Overseas Clearance If you have been working abroad for over six months you will need to provide evidence of overseas clearance from the country you were working in.
+If you have been abroad for over six months you will need to provide evidence of overseas clearance from the country you were working at.
 This is separate to the DBS process.

-There are other documents you need to bring to your registration appointment so make sure you read our registration email carefully so you don’t forget to bring something.
+There are other documents you need to bring to your registration appointment so make sure you read our registration email carefully, so you don’t forget to bring anything.